nogibjj/Michelle_Li_Project_3/README.md

 # Project 3 - Emotion Expression Classifier for Autism

-## Won first place in HackDuke 2022 education track.
+## 1st place in HackDuke 2022 education track

 ## Inspiration
 Individuals with autism often struggle with alexithymia, which is characterized by difficulty in understanding one's own emotional state and can lead to a lack of empathy while interacting with others in society.
 This introduces a need for developmental curricula to aid in strengthening associations between emotions and various stimuli.